 Virginia’s Motorcycle Laws

-- All riders in Virginia must wear an approved helmet.
+- All riders must wear an approved helmet.

-- Motorcycles must be equipped with headlights, brake lights, a horn, and a rearview mirror.
+- Motorcycles must have headlights, brake lights, a horn and a rearview mirror.

-- If you have a passenger on your bike, your motorcycle must be equipped for two people.
-This means that it has a seat designed for two people or two seats.
+- If you have a passenger on your bike, your motorcycle must have a seat designed for two people or two seats.

 - You are required to wear eye protection while using your motorcycle.

-Knowing these laws is the first step to keeping you safe on Virginia’s roads.
-But if you are involved in an accident, it is also helpful to be able to say that you were in compliance with all applicable laws.
+Knowing these laws is the first step to keeping you safe on the road.
+If you are involved in an accident, it is also helpful to be able to say that you complied with all applicable laws.
 This could prove invaluable when determining liability and fault in a motorcycle crash case.

 Drivers often say that they “didn’t see” the motorcycle before a crash.
 This is the result of several things.
 In today’s society, it often stems from distracted driving.
 A driver believes that they have plenty of time and attention to stare at a cell phone while simultaneously navigating a busy road.
 It is also simple carelessness, which is not a legal defense.